nortxort/nortbot/COMMANDS.md

 This document describes the different commands.
 Commands have been grouped together depending on the user level required to use them.

-The default prefix `!` for commands can be changed within the config.ini file.
+The default prefix for commands is `!`.
+It can be changed within the config.ini file.
 The prefix will be referred to as `[p]` in this document.

 Commands will only be enabled if the bot is using a moderator account.
-Commands work both by private and public messages.
+Commands work by both private and public messages.

 *Commands marked with  * are private message commands only.*